YottaDB/YDBDoc/MessageRecovery/errors.rst

 FMLLSTMISSING, The formal list is absent from a label called with an actual list: xxxx

-Compile Time/Run Time Error: This indicates that a DO attempted to transfer control with an actuallist to a label xxxx that has no formallist.
+Compile Time/Run Time Error: This indicates that a DO attempted to transfer control with an actuallist to a label xxxx that has no formallist or that an extrinsic function was called with an actuallist (even if the list is empty) that has no formallist.

-Action: Look at the interface between the DO and the subroutine.
+Action: Look at the interface between the DO and the subroutine or look at the extrinsic function.
 Modify the actuallist, formallist, and/or label as appropriate.

 ------------------
 FNARGINC